Frequently Asked Questions

 What are your GRE score requirements?

 The TOEFL (Test of English as a Foreign Language) is required for all applicants whose native language is not English and who have not received a degree at an English-speaking university.
-If you have graduated from a US University the TOEFL is waived.
+If you have graduated from a University in the United States, the TOEFL requirment is waived.

 Do I need a specific undergraduate degree to apply?

-No. We consider all educational backgrounds as long as they meet the minimum mathematics requirements listed below:
+No. We consider applicants with a variety of educational backgrounds as long as they met the minimum mathematics requirements listed below:

 a.
 3 semesters of calculus (through Multivariate)